I Believe This About Acting

 Continued / 2

-BY ANNE FIELDING
+By ANNE FIELDING

-Drama critics more and more point to opposites as crucial, though they
+Drama critics more and more point to opposites as

 don't say they are opposites.
 Clive Barnes, describing the revival of The

-Little Foxes at Lincoln Center, wrote that one of its outstanding qualities
+Little Foxes at Lincoln Center, wrote that one of its outstanding

-was "a natural breathing interplay…a spontaneity...even a measured spontaneity."
+was "a natural breathing interplay…a spontaneity...even a measured

 (Italics